History

 In 1983, the Welsh League was reorganised to create a form of “premiership” for the leading clubs and Haverfordwest’s facilities, administration and playing record secured their admittance.
 In the nine years of existence of this National Division, Haverfordwest were out of the top six only once, but their way to the title was blocked by the powerful Barry Town side.
 Their opportunity to take the championship came in 1990, once Barry had decided to move to English non-league football.

 Haverfordwest County were founder members of the League of Wales in 1992–93 but their stay was brief.
 Having accepted an offer which involved the redevelopment of their Bridge Meadow ground, and unable to find a suitable alternative ground of League of Wales standard, they resigned from the League in 1994.
 The decision to take a long-term view was fully vindicated by their return to the League of Wales three years later.
-The league has since changed its name to the Welsh Premier League, and is now now known as the Cymru Premier.
+The league has since changed its name to the Welsh Premier League, and is now known as the Cymru Premier.

 In 2004, Haverfordwest County qualified for Europe via league position in the League of Wales, and played in the UEFA Cup, losing over two legs 4–1 to Fimleikafelag Hafnarfjardar of Iceland.
 In the 2010–11 season, Haverfordwest County were involuntarily relegated from the Welsh Premier League for the first time.
 On 5 May 2015, they were promoted back to the Welsh Premier League following an unlikely 5–0 victory against Aberdare Town.
-After an immediate relegation from the top-flight, the club secured its return for the 2020-21 season, and have just embarked on their third consecutive campaign in the top echelon of Welsh domestic football.
+After an immediate relegation from the top-flight, the club secured its return for the 2020-21 season, and have just embarked on their fifth consecutive campaign in the top echelon of Welsh domestic football.